lblackwings/petstore-poc/README.md

 # petstore-poc
-A petstore POC for a typical AngularJS / NodeJS/ SpringBoot / Spring Data application
+A petstore POC for a typical AngularJS / Meterial-Design / NodeJS/ SpringBoot / Spring Data application